legendarycode3/blockchain-development-documentary-guide/README.md

       2) Foundry: A Rust-based toolkit  that provides tools for “smart contract development”, “testing”, “deployment”, and  “interaction with blockchain”.  </br>
 	  Foundry is a blazing-fast, portable, and modular toolkit for Ethereum and EVM-compatible smart contract development, written in Rust.
-It enables developers to
+It enables developers to compile, test, and deploy smart contracts entirely using Solidity, eliminating the need for

       3) Truffle: A reliable suite of tools designed to steamline the smat contract development  lifecycle.